wavetermdev/waveterm/BUILD.md

 #### Linux

-You must have Zip installed.
-We also require the Zig compiler for statically linking CGO.
+You must have `zip` installed.
+We also require the [Zig](https://ziglang.org/) compiler for statically linking CGO.

 Debian/Ubuntu: